 If you as your male self were to stand in front of a wall with the light directly behind you would see your shadow.
 If you were a woman the shadow would have curved hips.
 To create the illusion of a women you need them too.
 This is accomplished with breast and hip pads positioned in the right places to create a feminine shape.
 I feel this needs to be done first because it is the foundation you will build upon to create that womanly look.
-Every piece of clothing that you purchase for your girly self in the future will be based on this foundation so you need to get it right the first time.
-Makeup, wigs, shoes and accessories can be changed easily if needed but, changing your shape could mean that you throw clothes away or spend a fortune altering them.
+Every piece of clothing that you purchase for your crossdresser self in the future will be based on this foundation so you need to get it right the first time.
+Makeup, wigs, shoes and accessories can be changed easily if needed.
+Changing your shape could mean that you throw clothes away or spend a fortune altering them.

-I recommend gel hip and breast forms because they last forever and produce and realistic feel.
+I recommend gel hip and breast forms because they last forever and produce and realistic crossdressing feel.
 Gel pads run between $200 and $300 and breast forms from $100 to $400 depending where you buy them.
 If you buy gel it will probably be the last you ever buy.

 The figure shape that you create with these forms will be your dress size and all of the clothing that you buy will be based on this decision so get it right.
 To look right it must be proportioned correctly so that you are more believable.
 The breasts should be large enough for a woman of your height and weight.
 Hips should be about the same width as you shoulders or slightly smaller.
 Women are more athletic today than 50 years ago so the have smaller hips.
 The FEMININE SHAPE FOR CROSSDRESSERS page on this site will show you how to get the correct figure.